-If you do experience a sunburn, below are some safe and natural sunburn remedies that can soothe your pain and aid the healing process:
+If you do experience a sunburn, below are some safe and natural sunburn relief remedies that can soothe the pain and aid the natural healing process.

 - Try cold compresses soaked in water mixed with organic witch hazel, raw apple cider vinegar, or baking soda.
 (Don’t use vinegar and baking soda together!)